Icy wind from Canada hits Seattle area this weekend

 It’s going to be a blustery weekend as icy wind from Canada whips through the Puget Sound region, according to the National Weather Service in Seattle.

-Sustained winds are likely to be between 5 to 15 miles per hour over the weekend, said weather service meteorologist Matthew Cullen, with gusts of 20 to 35 mph through Sunday.
+Sustained winds are likely to be between 5 to 15 mph over the weekend, said weather service meteorologist Matthew Cullen, with gusts of 20 to 35 mph through Sunday.

-The wind from the Fraser River Valley is expected to taper off a bit Friday afternoon and then ramp up again Saturday, when the highest winds are expected north of Seattle, meteorologist Samantha Borth said.
+The wind from the Fraser River Valley tapered off a bit Friday afternoon and is expected to then ramp up again Saturday, when the highest winds are expected north of Seattle, meteorologist Samantha Borth said.

+Later Friday, NWS meteorologist Mary Butwin said the winds will shift slightly Sunday, when the Olympic Peninsula will likely see the highest wind speeds.
+They’re expected to start to subside by Sunday night, she said.

 A small craft advisory is in effect throughout the Puget Sound region.
 The weather service issues such advisories when sustained winds are strong enough to create waves that make it dangerous to be out on the water in a small boat.